BestAnHongjun/VOC-Augmentation/README.md

 # VocAug
 It is difficult to find a script which can augment VOC-format dataset, especially the bbox.
-Or find a script need complex requirements so it is hard to use.
-Or, it is offline but not online so it need very very large disk volume.
+Or find a script needs complex requirements so it is hard to use.
+Or, it is offline but not online so it needs very very large disk volume.

 Here, is a simply transformer which can randomly augment VOC format dataset online!
 It can work with only numpy and cv2 packages!
 ### The highlight is,